 Click the Manual Edit button to edit the facial mask manually.

-Under Increase/Decrease Mask, click the button to increase the facial mask area or the button to decrease the facial mask area.
 Click and drag the cursor over the image to change the facial mask.

 Drag the Brush Size slider to change the brush size while modifying the facial mask.